 A controlling breath.

-I’m too overwhelmed to even cry about what just happened.
+I’m too overwhelmed to even cry about what happened.
+I’m still trying to process it and figure out how it happened.

 Some days, I feel like I’ve got it all together as a mom.
 Juggling all the balls and keeping them in the air.